shreyashguptas/javia/docs/ARCHITECTURE.md

 2. System generates embedding for user text (OpenAI text-embedding-3-small)
 3. System resolves thread:
    - Checks recent threads (last 90 minutes)
+   - For each candidate thread:
+     - If has summary_embedding → use for similarity check
+     - Else if has messages → generate embedding from recent messages (fallback)
-   - Computes similarity with thread summary embeddings
+   - Computes similarity with thread embedding
    - Applies policy to continue or create new thread
 4. System builds context:
    - Includes thread summary (if available)
+   - Includes context hint if no summary but messages exist
    - Includes recent messages within token budget
    - Trims older messages if needed
 5. LLM receives context + new user message
 6. System stores user and assistant messages
-7. System checks if summarization needed (every 20 messages or at token threshold)
+7. System checks if summarization needed:
+   - If message_count == 2 → generate initial summary (first Q&A pair)
+   - Else if message_count % 10 == 0 → update summary (periodic refresh)
+   - Else if tokens >= 3000 → update summary (approaching budget)
-8. System updates thread summary and embedding if needed
+8. System updates thread summary and embedding

 ### Database Schema